mbcrump/mbcrump-blog/_posts/2018-02-25-azure-tips-and-tricks97.md

 Go to your SendGrid account once provisioned and click on **Manage** and it will bring you to [https://app.sendgrid.com/](https://app.sendgrid.com/).
 From the SendGrid portal, you are going to want to grab your API key.
 You can find it under **Settings**, then **API Keys**.
 Give your API Key a name and then give it **Full Access** and click **Create and View**.
 Now that you have your API Key, save it somewhere safe.

-## Getting Started by creating an Azure Storage Table
+## Creating an Azure Storage Table

 Go back to the Azure Portal and click **Create a Resource** and select **Azure Storage**.
 We'll keep it simple as shown below to get started.